-Plenty of big names come up when looking at Asia tours.
+Plenty of big names come up when looking at an Asia tour.
 Hong Kong, Bangkok, Singapore… All of these are great stops to add to your itinerary, but one capital city takes pride of place on the “favourites list” of many Globetrotters.
 Despite being the capital of Vietnam (with a population of over 7.5 million), Hanoi doesn’t have the big city bustle of Bangkok, Kuala Lumpur, or even its southern Vietnamese neighbour Ho Chi Minh City.
 Instead, this thousand-year-old city brings that extra layer of culture and charm to your Vietnam vacation.
 Explore the intimate streets of the Old Quarter, bask in the colonial splendour of the French colonial district, pay your respects to “Uncle Ho” in the government quarter, or get out to see the beauty of Sapa, or Halong Bay.

 Shoe Street?
 Toy Street?
 Bathroom Street?
 Head to Hanoi’s Old Quarter